tsamba120/Spotify-ETL-Job-with-Airflow/README.md

 To automate and schedule these jobs, I utilized Airflow and built DAGs (directed acyclic graphs) to run a daily ETL job and a weekly email job.

 ## II.
 Tools
-Python (Pandas, psycopg2, SQLAlchemy, stmp, Spotipy), SQL (Postgres), Airflow
+Python (Pandas, psycopg2, SQLAlchemy, stmp, Spotipy), SQL (Postgres), Airflow, HTML/CSS

 ## III.
 Extraction
 For the data extraction process, I used the [Spotipy](https://spotipy.readthedocs.io/en/2.18.0/) Python library which allows for a smooth interaction with the Spotify Web API.
 Spotipy allows for an easy connection to the [Recently Played Tracks endpoint](https://developer.spotify.com/console/get-recently-played/) and bypasses any need for token refreshing (once a Spotify Developer App is configured).